preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 When you have selected Business Profiles, Publishing Apps, Page Collections or Channels, as the next step, you select one or more to get the pages from.

+The following settings can then be available, depending scope chosen:

++ **Cache on client**: This setting can be used to speed up rendering on subsequent page loads.
+This is is done by storing data in the browser cache.
+Default: selected.
++ **Current User Subscription**: Available for scope Channels.
+Select this if only the pages that the logged in users subscribes to should be displayed.
++ **Current Node/Custom**: Available for scope Navigation path.
+Choose the start point for the navigation path to be displayed.
+If you select "Custom", you can use the Page Picker to select start node.
++ **Custom Query**: Available for scope Channels.
+Use this to select one or more channels to rollup pages from.
+Note that a channel can be targeted to just certain colleagues or groups.
+See example below.
++ **Filter by user subscription**: Availabel for Scope Channels.
+Select this if the list should display only thos channels the logged in user follows.
++ **Exclude current page**: Available when you have chosen scope for the Query Builder.
+The default setting is to exclude the current page, but if you, for some reason, would like to include the current page, uncheck this option.
++ **Exclude start node**: Available for scope Navigation path.
+If the start page selected should not be displayed in the block, select this option.
++ **Exclude variations**: Usings this option, you can exclude varations from the query.
+Not available for Navigation path.
++ **Status**: By using this option you can create rollups for pages with the status Never published, Published or Any status.
++ **Trim duplicates**: If more than one Page Rollup block is added to a page, this option can be used to handle duplicates between the blocks.
+When the option is selected, you can enter a number indicating the priority for duplicates, for this block.
+If you set "1" for a block it means this block has priority showing a post that would have been a duplicate.
++ **Navigation Depth Level**: Available for scope Navigation path.
+Choose the number of nodes that should be displayed, including the start node.
++ **Page Size**: Use the slider, or type the number (1-99) to set the number of items (pages) that should be displayed on each "page" of the list.
+Also see under *Display* below for additional settings for the list.
++ **Query Item Limit**: Use the slider, or type the number (1-99) to set the number of pages that should be retrieved to make sure all duplicates are found.
+You should not set this number higher than you really need, as higher numbers may have an impact on performance.
+Note that when you change the number, "Max Display Limit" is also changed, see below.

 More on Scope Navigation Path
 ---------------------------------
 Navigation path is a special case, it's used for creating a navigation.
-When you have selected start node you can choose navigation depth.
-There's also a view available, specifically for Navigation Path - Navigation View.
+When you have selected start node you can choose start node and navigation depth.
+There's also a view available, specifically for Navigation Path; Navigation View.
 Select it under Display.
 It's only available if you first select Navigation Path as Scope.

 **A tip**: When you're creating a Page Type, selecting Current Node for a Navigation Path can be very useful.
 Wherever that Page Type is used, the view (Navigation View) always starts at the current node for that page.